This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 The Onigirazu History

-Although Onigirazu became a huge trend last year, it had been introduced 25 years ago by a manga artist Tochi Ueyama in his manga (Japanese comic books) “Cooking Papa“.
+Although Onigirazu became a huge trend last year, it had been introduced 25 years ago by manga artist Tochi Ueyama in his manga (Japanese comic books) “Cooking Papa“.

 In his food manga, the main character, a dad and salary-man, likes to cook for his family.
-Ueyama named this dish “Onigirazu”and introduced it in his comic books when he saw his wife making a new style of Onigiri.
+Ueyama named this dish “Onigirazu” and introduced it in his comic books when he saw his wife making a new style of Onigiri.

 It has 3 big appealing features that caught everyone’s attention and stayed popular.